 - Perspectives why 2020 is especially critical for the next 10 years

-- Thoughts on what would help or hurt the chances of a green wave happening
+- Thoughts on the chances of a green wave happening

 Nathaniel is a data-driven, passionate, knowledgeable, impactful speaker, and has thankfully accepted the environmental vote as his calling.
 We are so lucky that he did.

 He founded the Environmental Voter Project in 2015 after over a decade of experience as a senior advisor, consultant, and trainer for political campaigns and issue-advocacy nonprofits.
 Hailed as a “visionary” by The New York Times, and dubbed “The Voting Guru” by Grist magazine, Nathaniel is a frequent expert speaker on cutting-edge campaign techniques and the behavioral science behind getting people to vote.
 He has held a variety of senior leadership and campaign manager positions on U.S. Senate, Congressional, state, and mayoral campaigns, and he sits on the Board of Advisors for MIT’s Environmental Solutions Initiative.
 Formerly an attorney at the international law firm DLA Piper LLP, Nathaniel holds a B.A. from Yale University and a J.D. from Boston College Law School.
 He lives in Boston, MA with his wife and two daughters.